-Amazon reserves the right to make its own measurement of the cubic feet or weight of packaged units or representative samples.
+Note: Amazon reserves the right to make its own measurement of the cubic feet or weight of packaged units or representative samples.
 In the event of any conflict between an Amazon measurement and information provided by the seller, Amazon's measurement will govern.

 Monthly inventory storage fee

 Monthly inventory storage fees typically are charged between the 7th and 15th day of the month following the month for which the fee applies.
 For example, to see your inventory storage fee for January, refer to the February Payments report for transactions from February 7-15.

 Fees vary by product-size tier and by month.
 Although standard-size products are often smaller than oversize products, they require more complex and costly shelving, drawers, and bins for storage.
 Fees are charged by cubic foot, however, so overall storage fees for standard-size products may be less than those for oversize products, based on volume.

 A long-term storage fee applies to units that have been stored in an Amazon fulfillment center for more than 180 days.

 The long-term storage fee is in addition to the monthly inventory storage fee.
 If you submit a removal order for inventory before the cleanup date, that inventory won’t be subject to long-term storage fees.